In this article

 Which approach resolves more invoices and reduces DSO?

-At small volumes a skilled collector can stay on top of everything.
+At small volumes a skilled collector can stay on top of everything, and human judgment carries the day.
 But as receivables grow, the human-led model leaves gaps, and those gaps show up as rising days sales outstanding.
-AI-led workflows close those gaps by making sure no overdue invoice is forgotten and every reminder goes out on time.
+AI-led workflows close those gaps by making sure no overdue invoice is forgotten and every reminder goes out on time, regardless of how busy the team is that week.

 The measurable impact is significant.
-Teams using Monk see a 40%+ reduction in DSO, and the intelligent approach is 24% more effective than traditional dunning at recovering what is owed.
-More than 90% of cases are resolved without escalation to a human, and finance teams save roughly 26 hours a month that used to go to manual chasing.
-None of that requires the collector to be more diligent; it comes from the routine work being handled systematically.
+Teams using Monk see a 40% average reduction in DSO, and the intelligent approach is 24% more effective than traditional dunning at recovering what is owed.
+88.2% of invoices are resolved without escalation to a human, and finance teams save roughly 26 hours a month that used to go to manual chasing.
+None of that requires the collector to be more diligent; it comes from the routine work being handled systematically while people apply their judgment to the exceptions.
+Monk also posts a 95% cash application match rate, so payments reconcile against invoices automatically and the open balances your team works are accurate rather than inflated by unmatched cash.

 When is human-led collections still the right choice?